2024%209:55:20%20AM

 Research Interests

-Research in Dr. Shen's lab is focused on molecular biology and pathogenesis of human pathogen, Chlamydia spp.
-Molecular, genetic, biochemical, cell biology, and computational approaches are utilized in combination.
+Research in Dr. Shen's lab is focused on molecular biology and pathogenesis of human pathogen, Chlamydia trachomatis.
+Molecular, genetic, biochemical, cell biology, next generation sequencing, and computational approaches are utilized in combination.

 Control of the type III secretion system (T3SS) in Chlamydia.
-Like numerous Gram-negative bacteria, Chlamydia uses its T3SS to deliver anti-host effector proteins into host cells to subvert host immunity.
-By defining common and Chlamydia-specific T3SS controls at the levels of transcription and post-transcription, we seek to more completely understand the “secretion regulation” mechanism that is utilized by bacteria to adapt and survive, in studies funded by NIH.
-Insights obtained will pave the way for the future development of novel therapies targeting the T3SS against Chlamydia infections.
+Like numerous Gram-negative bacteria, Chlamydia uses its T3SS to deliver anti-host effector proteins into host cells to subvert host immunity and modulate host signaling.
+By defining common and Chlamydia-specific T3SS controls at the levels of transcription and post-transcription, we seek to more completely understand the “secretion regulation” mechanism that is utilized by bacteria to adapt to and survive in intracellular niche.
+Insights obtained will pave the way for the future development of novel therapies targeting the T3SS.

 Mechanisms of persistent C. trachomatis infection.
-In this project, in collaboration with Dr. Alison Quayle's lab, we are focused on molecular elucidating how Chlamydia adapts to adverse conditions and become persistent in the human female genital tract by modifying its envelope and membrane vesicle production.
+In this project, in collaboration with Dr. Alison Quayle's lab, we focus on contribution of microbiome and their metabolites in the female genital tract to Chlamydia intracellular survival and become persistence in patients.

 Teaching Activities